Laser Treatment For Pain Relief: A Non-Invasive Treatment for Pain Relief

 By: Dr. Abe Kopolovich, DPT, MBA, JD-IP

 The majority of neuro-musculoskeletal conditions respond better to a higher power and a higher dosage, which is a function of power output and time.
-The best results are going to be obtained with a laser that has 30 watts of power or more.
-A 10-minute treatment with a 30-watt laser will produce 18,000 joules, which gives a significant pain relieving, anti-inflammatory and healing effect.
+A laser treatment with a power of at least thirty watts will produce the greatest results.

 Properties of High-Power Laser Therapy

 - Pain Relief: By lowering the neurotransmitter that causes pain, bradykinin, lasers reduce nerve sensitivity.
 It releases endorphins, the body’s natural painkiller, and enkephalins linked to endorphins that have an analgesic effect.
 It also normalizes ion channels, which are cellular gatekeepers.
 Additionally, it blocks particular nerve fibers that cause pain.

 - Anti-inflammatory/Healing: Laser energy raises ATP, or stored energy.
 The abbreviation for adenosine triphosphate is ATP.
 The cell’s healing activities are sped up by this extra energy.
 Widening of the arteries and veins surrounding the injury is another effect of physical therapy with laser, which aids in increasing nutrition and oxygen and removing injured cellular waste.
 An increase in white blood cell activity speeds up the healing process.

 - Accelerated Tissue Repair and Cell Growth: Laser light’s photons speed up cellular development and reproduction by penetrating deep into tissue.
 The cells of muscles, tendons, ligaments, and nerves heal more quickly after being exposed to laser treatment physiotherapy.